 Some dog breeds are natural water lovers, often thanks to their breeding history and physical attributes.

-● Portuguese Water Dogs, originally bred to assist fishermen, are known for their intelligence and love of swimming.
+● Portuguese Water Dogs: Originally bred to assist fishermen, they are known for their intelligence and love of swimming.

-● Irish Water Spaniels, with their distinctive curly coats, excel in retrieving objects from the water.
+● Irish Water Spaniels: They have distinctive curly coats and excel in retrieving objects from the water.

-● American Water Spaniels, Wisconsin's state dog, are great retrievers and sensitive companions.
+● American Water Spaniels: They are Wisconsin's state dog and are great retrievers and sensitive companions.

-● Spanish Water Dogs, originally waterfowl retrievers, thrive on swimming and water-related activities.
+● Spanish Water Dogs: Originally waterfowl retrievers, they thrive on swimming and water-related activities.

-● Golden Retrievers, famed for their affectionate nature, often enjoy splashing around thanks to their water-repellent coats.
+● Golden Retrievers: They are famed for their affectionate nature and often enjoy splashing around thanks to their water-repellent coats.

 What Dogs Can't Swim?

-● Bulldogs, like English and French bulldogs, have flat faces, barrel-shaped bodies, and short legs, making them unlikely swimmers.
+● Bulldogs: Bulldogs have flat faces, barrel-shaped bodies, and short legs, which make them less likely to swim.

-● Despite their terrier energy, Bull Terriers can struggle due to short legs and deep chests.
+● Bull Terrier: Although Bull Terriers are energetic, they may struggle due to their short legs and deep chest.

-● With large heads and short legs, Basset Hounds are not built for swimming.
-Their floppy ears can also get infected when wet.
+● Basset Hound: The Basset Hound has a large head and short legs, making it unsuitable for swimming.
+Their floppy ears can also become infected when wet.

-● Dachshunds, with their elongated bodies and short legs, are poor swimmers and can tire quickly, even in shallow water.
+● Dachshund: Dachshund has a slender body, short legs, poor swimming ability, and will tire quickly even in shallow water.

-● Shih Tzus, a smaller breed, may struggle with their short muzzles, small legs, and long coats, making swimming challenging and even chilly.
+● Shih Tzu: Shih Tzus are a smaller breed with short muzzles, thin legs, and long fur that can make swimming difficult and even cold.

 How to Teach a Dog to Swim?